 - Inbound leads cost 61% less on average than outbound leads.
 (HubSpot)

 These numbers show that inbound marketing is a must.
+This is why the work of WHITEHAT is welcomed by so many ambitious businesses.
 You can do the work yourself or hire a PR company such as Alpine to do the work for you, but either way, you need to carefully consider what approaches to take to generate more inbound leads.

 Tools of Inbound Marketing for Lead Generation